General Questions regarding conducting research involving human subjects and the Human Subjects IRB.

 7. What are the most common reasons a protocol must be revised?

 Missing or incomplete information is the most common reason, so please make certain that you have answered every required question thoroughly and have provided enough information about your project so that your protocol will make sense to someone else who is reading about your project for the first time.
+Pay special attention to the submission checklist on the last page of the protocol application.

 Another common problem is that the consent form does not clearly describe the research project, the risks to the participants, or the rights of the participants to refuse to participate or withdraw from the study.
 Similarly, the consent form may have errors in syntax and style, may be written in unclear language, may use an inconsistent point-of-view, or may be written at a level that is not appropriate for the age and educational level of the participants.
 Consulting the consent and assent form templates will help you avoid these problems.